NilesHarrell/help/Computer_and_Network_Security/HW_Q&A.md

 5. What is the Source MAC Address for a frame traveling from Station A to Station B in the following network. **00-50-12-FB-76-CP**

-6. What is the Source IP Address for a frame traveling from Station A to Station B in the following network. *Insert Picture* **131.204.1.2**
+6. What is the Source IP Address for a frame traveling from Station A to Station B in the following network. **131.204.1.2**

-7. What is the Router IP Address for a frame traveling from Station A to Station B in the following network. *Insert Picture* **131.204.1.1 and 131.204.10.1**
+7. What is the Router IP Address for a frame traveling from Station A to Station B in the following network. **131.204.1.1 and 131.204.10.1**

-8. What is the Destination IP Address for a frame traveling from Station A to Station B in the following network. *Insert Picture* **131.204.10.3**
+8. What is the Destination IP Address for a frame traveling from Station A to Station B in the following network. **131.204.10.3**

 9. Which of the following functions are performed by the network layer? **Routing**